skrattaren/apf.rst/apf.rst

 + [p.
 275] "'"Not A Very Nice Person At All",' she read.
 'I wonder what kind of person would put *that* on a wallet?'"

-  A person such as Jules from "`Pulp Fiction`_" might.
-Only his wallet read "`Bad Motherfucker`_".
+  A person such as Jules from **Pulp Fiction** might.
+Only his wallet read *Bad Motherfucker*.

 + [p.
 279] "'Let us use your "ing" presses or I'll "ing" shoot your "ing" head "ing" off!' she screamed."

-  Very reminiscent of Honey Bunny's sudden and unexpected yelling at the cafe denizens in "`Pulp Fiction_: "Any of you fuckin' pricks move and I'll execute every motherfuckin' last one of ya!".
+  Very reminiscent of Honey Bunny's sudden and unexpected yelling at the cafe denizens in **Pulp Fiction**: "Any of you fuckin' pricks move and I'll execute every motherfuckin' last one of ya!".

 + [p.
 289] "WHO KNOWS WHAT EVIL LURKS IN THE HEART OF MEN?"